Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 This morning, leave Banff National Park and travel over Kicking Horse Pass on the Continental Divide.
 Travel through YOHO NATIONAL PARK, where pre-Cambrian fossils were discovered, and GLACIER NATIONAL PARK, where recreational mountain climbing was introduced to North America a century ago.
 Late this afternoon, arrive at the cattle-ranching center of Kamloops, a Shuswap Indian word for “meeting of the waters.”

 Be sure to discover some of the attractions this splendid city has to offer, including the Royal British Columbia Museum, Afternoon Tea at the Empress Hotel, a whale-watching cruise on the Strait of Juan de Fuca, and fine shopping along Government Street.
-This evening, join our optional excursion in Chinatown, complete with colorful lanterns and dinner at an authentic restaurant.

 This morning, set sail across the Strait of Georgia and through the spectacular Gulf Islands, an archipelago known for its climate.
 In Vancouver, city sightseeing includes STANLEY PARK, Gastown, Chinatown, and many other famous landmarks.
 The remainder of the day is free to explore Robson Street and experience British Columbia’s premier shopping and entertainment location.

 Today is at leisure for independent sightseeing.
 Maybe take a water taxi to lively Granville Island with its outdoor markets, street musicians, and waterfront cafés.
-Or, visit historic Gastown with its steam-powered clock, antique shops, art galleries, and street vendors.
+Or, re-visit historic Gastown with its steam-powered clock, antique shops, art galleries, and street vendors.

 The trip ends today with guests departing on individual schedules.
 Transfers are provided to Vancouver International Airport.